mem-memov/novikov.blog/clp8czvku000j09kw2zg86wtm.md

 I added it into the **lib** dirctory of my SBT-project as unmanaged dependency.

+I copied the shared library libopencv\_[java480.so](http://java480.so) from build/lib into /usr/lib.

 I added it into my IDEA IDE as well.

 ```plaintext